-As a result of the changes in the mark-to-market valuations on our interest rate exchange agreements, we recorded a net gain on derivatives of \$1.5 million for the three months ended March 31, 2018.
+As a result of the changes in the mark-to-market valuations on our interest rate exchange agreements, we recorded a net gain on derivatives of \$2.3 million for each of the three and nine months ended September 30, 2019, and a net loss on derivatives of \$1.5 million and \$0.9 million for the three and nine months ended September 30, 2018, respectively.
 See Notes 3 and 6 in our Notes to Consolidated Financial Statements.